nb71325/XAI-Stock-market-prediction/README.md

 ## Overview

-The project explores three distinct deep learning architectures to forecast AAPL price movements, with a focus on the preceding 90 days of data.
-The models tested include:
+We implemented three distinct deep learning architectures to forecast AAPL price movements, with a focus on the preceding 90 days of data.
+The result are below:

 - **LSTM (Long Short-Term Memory)** - MAE: 0.0887
 - **GRU (Gated Recurrent Units)** - MAE: 0.0756
 - **LSTM-GRU Hybrid** (the most effective ) - MAE: 0.0518

-Incorporating technical indicators such as the Relative Strength Index (RSI) and Moving Average Convergence Divergence (MACD) enhances the model's ability to mimic actual price movements.
-To further interpret the model's predictions, SHapley Additive exPlanations (SHAP) values are used, providing insights into feature contributions.
+We used technical indicators such as the Relative Strength Index (RSI) and Moving Average Convergence Divergence (MACD) to help the model make better predictions and SHapley Additive exPlanations (SHAP) to further interpret them, providing insights into each feature's contributions.
+To generate their textual explanations, we integrated GPT-2.

-Additionally, the project integrates GPT-2 to generate textual explanations, aiding in understanding the optimal timing for stock investments.

 ## Repository Structure